noahhh3/hft-infra/README.md

 Overview and instruction set for monitoring trading systems using grafana and loki

 ## Server Setup
 Depending on needs scale as you see fit.
 For our purposes one server on hetzner is enough to host both loki and grafana.
-On the networking side we want to be able to ingest from our database and real time trading system in AWS
+On the networking side we want to be able to ingest from our database and real time trading system in AWS.
+Prerequisite setup if networking the two between docker network.
+Run: docker network create monitoring

 ## Grafana Service